ImanIP89/MedInNowhere/README.md

 📄 License
 MIT License — feel free to use, modify, and share.

-Made with ❤️ by a future physician-engineer.
+Made with ❤️ by Iman Payandeh.